symbol/symbol-docs/source/guides/account/getting-account-information.rst

 Let’s get into some code
 ************************

-Calling ``accountHttp.getAccountInfo`` you can get account information just passing address and network as a parameter.
+By calling ``accountHttp.getAccountInfo`` you can get account information just passing address and network as a parameter.

 .. example-code::